r-spatial/rgee/paper.md

 | Generic 	| ee_drive_to_local 	|      Drive     	|     Local     	|   object filename  	|
 |         	| ee_gcs_to_local   	|  Cloud Storage 	|     Local     	|     GCS filename  	|

-: Download functions provided by package rgee. \label{table:1}
+: Download functions provided by the rgee package. \label{table:1}

 |         	|                 	|      FROM     	|       TO      	|            RETURN           	|